EmmanuelPat6/Field_and_Service_Robotics_Final_Project/README.md

 - **Obstacle Positions, Heights, and Widths**
 - **Waypoint Positions**
 - **Disturbances**
+- Simulink Time more or less equal to *260 s* for City Scenario and *115 s* for 3 Obstacles Scenario

 Everything else is straightforward thanks to the simplicity of the main script.